ElliottP-13/SystemsBioengineering/README.md

 It is very similar to boolean and fuzzy logic networks.
 We use LDEs to construct a model of a cell signalling network.
 We model insulin signaling and glucose uptake [1] and compare how model parameters affect glucose uptake.
-This can help us better understand mechanisms for insulin resistance and effectiveness, specifically for applications in diabetes.
+This can help us better understand mechanisms for insulin resistance, which is important factor in diabetes care.

 ### Citations